viorel-anghel/steamdeck-kubernetes/README.md

 token: <get this from FIRST NODE file /var/lib/rancher/rke2/server/node-token>
 ```

 After you have this config file,  steps 10 + 11 are the same.
-When this id done, ssh into the first node
+When this is done, ssh into the first node
 and verify `kubectl get nodes`.
 Wait until the nodes are in *Ready* state.

+Steps 12, 13 are optional on second/thirs node.
+Do step 14 though.

+## Full cleanup

+If you wish to restore the setup in the original state